saradindusengupta/streamlit-healthcheck/README.md

 - System resource thresholds
 - API endpoints and database connections
 - Custom checks
+- Supports environment variables and optional YAML/JSON config for check registration.
+- Default timeouts and thresholds are overridable per-check.

 > [!TIP]
 > Use the dashboard's configuration expander to adjust thresholds and save changes on the fly.